OneMadGypsy/SimPIL-Font/README.md

 ```

-See get the point.
+You get the point.
 Your constants are the font reference so, there is no reason to make multiple `Font` instances.